SharePoint/sp-dev-docs/docs/general-development/create-hybrid-connectivity-apps-for-sharepoint.md

 # Create hybrid connectivity apps for SharePoint
-Learn about the process of developing and deploying apps for SharePoint 2013 hybrid connectivity solutions.
+Learn about the process of developing and deploying apps for SharePoint hybrid connectivity solutions.
-## Hybrid connectivity in SharePoint 2013 and SharePoint Online
+## Hybrid connectivity in SharePoint and SharePoint Online
 <a name="bk_hybridconnectivity"> </a>

 As businesses move to using SharePoint Online, they need a way to expose large amounts of proprietary data safely and securely.
-To help solve this challenge, SharePoint 2013 introduced hybrid connectivity.
+To help solve this challenge, SharePoint introduced hybrid connectivity.

-The Business Connectivity Services (BCS) hybrid connectivity capability lets SharePoint 2013 consume data housed on-premises, inside corporate firewalls, and secured by various forms of authentication.
+The Business Connectivity Services (BCS) hybrid connectivity capability lets SharePoint consume data housed on-premises, inside corporate firewalls, and secured by various forms of authentication.
 With hybrid connectivity functionality, SharePoint Online can access this data securely over the web as if it was on the same internal network.
 Once hybrid connectivity is configured, users can work with data that is secured within the business' infrastructure.
-They can access and manipulate the data according to the permissions that they have been granted in SharePoint 2013.
+They can access and manipulate the data according to the permissions that they have been granted in SharePoint.

-For a complete description of how to configure a working hybrid solution, see  [Hybrid for SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj838715.aspx).
+For a complete description of how to configure a working hybrid solution, see  [Hybrid for SharePoint](http://technet.microsoft.com/en-us/library/jj838715.aspx).
 This series of articles walks you through all the requirements of configuring data sources, reverse proxies, search, security, networking, and everything else needed to set up the end-to-end scenario.

 > **Caution:**
-> To configure a hybrid SharePoint environment, you need a combination of expert skills and significant hands-on experience with SharePoint Server 2013, SharePoint Online, and related products and technologies.
+> To configure a hybrid SharePoint environment, you need a combination of expert skills and significant hands-on experience with SharePoint, SharePoint Online, and related products and technologies.
 We recommend that you engage Microsoft Consulting Services to provide technical guidance and support during the design and deployment of your hybrid environment. > For more information, see  [Microsoft Services](http://www.microsoft.com/en-us/microsoftservices/deploy.aspx).